A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: Homogeneous spaces corresponding to a rational -isogeny

-Let $S_{E,\psi}\subset M_L$ denote the set of bad primes of $E$, together with the primes that divide the order of $\psi$ (in this case $3$) and the infinite primes of $L$.
+In case $L$ is a field, write $M_L$ for the set of primes (finite and infinite) of $L$.
+Let $S\subset M_L$ denote a finite set containing all infinite primes of $L$.
 We define

-It is well-known (see, for instance, \cite[Corollary~X.4.4]{BibSilv}) that $\im(\d)$ is contained in $L(S_{E,\psi},3)$.
-This implies that $\im(\d)$ is finite, which is essentially the weak Mordell-Weil theorem.
-It is also visible that $\im(\d)$ is contained in $L(S_{E,\psi},3)^*$.
+Let $S_{E,\psi}\subset M_L$ denote the set of bad primes of $E$, together with the primes dividing $3$ (which is the degree of $\psi$), and the infinite primes of $L$.
+It is well-known (see, for instance, \cite[Corollary~X.4.4]{BibSilv}) that $\im(\delta)$ is contained in $L(S_{E,\psi},3)$.
+This implies that $\im(\delta)$ is finite, which is essentially the weak Mordell-Weil theorem.
+Note that it is immediate from the equations (without using Galois cohomology) that $\im(\delta)$ is contained in the kernel of the norm map.

-\begin{lemma} Let $t \in \O_L$ be cubefree and suppose $t \in \im(\d)$.
-Then the ideal $t \O_L$ is factored into split primes and non-principal ramified primes. \end{lemma} \begin{proof} Suppose an inert or principal ramified prime $\fp=\a \O_L$ were to divide $t \O_L$.
-Then its norm, which is $\a^2$, would be a cube and hence $\a$ would be a cube.
-But this contradicts the assumption that $t$ is cubefree. \end{proof}